700766727/Neural-networks/README.md

 2)	In the second program , imported numpy library and created an array with given specifications and then reshaped the array to 4*5 size and replaced the maximum value in each row with 0.

+ICP-3:
+1)	In the first program, loaded the dataset and did basic mathematical functions using describe function and then examined for null values and replaced those with mean values.
+Then, selected two columns and did some mathematical functions and filtered the data as per requirements and created a new data frame using the existing data frame and plotted a scatter plot for visualization.
+2)	In the Second program, loaded the dataset and did basic mathematical functions using the describe function and then divided data into two parts for training and testing.
+Then created a machine learning model and used the data for training and testing.
+Finally calculated mean square error and plotted graph.